 Once at school, a student may not leave the gated premises during school hours without permission from the office.
-If a student needs to leave school during the school day, s/he must be signed out in the office by a parent or guardian.
+If a student needs to leave school during the school day, s/he must be signed out in the office by a parent or quardian.

 We ask that you communicate directly with the office when your child needs to leave campus for any reason.
-Please do not text or call your child directly during the school day.
-Students are not permitted to text or call from a personal cell phone without permission from their teacher or office staff during the school day.
+Please do not text or call your child directly during the school day (they should NOT have a device with them per our policy).
+Students are not permitted to have phones, text or call from a personal cell phone without permission from their teacher or office staff during the school day.
 We are happy to take a message and carry it to your child so that it doesn't disrupt the flow of learning.
 If signing your student out early, please contact the office and we will send for your child.